funkygao/gafka/cmd/kateway/README.md

 ### FAQ

+- why named kateway?

+  Admittedly, it is not a good name.
+Just short for kafka gateway.

 - how to batch messages in Pub?

   It is http client's job to put the variant length data into json array